PlantUMLBrowser.java

 *

-* PlantUML uses Viz.js (a JavaScript port of GraphViz) to render class diagrams,
+* PlantUML uses Viz.js (a JavaScript port of GraphViz) to render class

-* asynchronous API:
+* Viz.js has an asynchronous API:

 *